 2.1.
 Propose the Cryptocurrency Regulation Bill

-The Indian government has been working on a bill to regulate Cryptocurrency-a kind of omnibus Cryptocurrency Regulation Bill that shall bring everything relating to digital assets in perspective, essentially.
-Cornerstones of this bill will be:
+The Indian government has been working on a bill to regulate Cryptocurrency- a kind of omnibus Cryptocurrency Regulation Bill that shall essentially bring everything relating to digital assets in perspective.
+The cornerstones of this bill will be:

-• Digital Assets: Regulations on clear issuance, trading, and handling of cryptocurrencies.
+• Digital Assets: Regulations on transparent issuance, trading, and handling of cryptocurrencies.

 • CBDC: Concept and framework for the potential digital rupee to be issued by the RBI.

-• Taxation and Reporting: Explain the tax levies on such dealings involving cryptocurrencies and thereby bring the onus of reporting such activities on exchanges.
+• Taxation and Reporting: Explain the tax levies on such dealings involving cryptocurrencies, thereby bringing the onus of reporting such activities on exchanges.

 2.2.
 Digital Rupee Initiative

-The RBI, being the first central bank to talk about the CBDC, has been considering an altcoin for private cryptos.
-The digital rupee is supposed to be a government-issued currency to co-exist with its present currency and, specifically, to make payments more efficient.
+The RBI, the first central bank to discuss the CBDC, has been considering an altcoin for private cryptos.
+The digital rupee is supposed to be a government-issued currency to coexist with its present currency and, specifically, to make payments more efficient.

 2.3.
 Regulatory Sandbox

-On the issue of cryptocurrencies, the Indian government has introduced a regulatory sandbox for fintech innovations, allowing firms to test new products and technologies in a controlled environment that is able to provide valuable insights into regulatory impacts and consumer protection.
+On the issue of cryptocurrencies, the Indian government has introduced a regulatory sandbox for fintech innovations.
+This sandbox allows firms to test new products and technologies in a controlled environment, which can provide valuable insights into regulatory impacts and consumer protection.

 1. Compliance and Best Practices